Ireland raises concern about Russian naval exercises within its airspace

 The Irish Government has expressed concern about planned Russian Navy military exercises 240km off Ireland’s south-west coast.

-The artillery drills at the start of February will take place in international waters, but within Irish controlled airspace and the country’s exclusive economic zone.
+The artillery drills at the start of February will take place in international waters, but within Irish controlled airspace and the country’s exclusive economic zone (EEZ).

 All civilian aircraft will be routed away from the area during the exercises.

-In compliance with legal requirements, Russia has informed the aviation authorities of the planned activities in advance.
+In compliance with legal requirements, Russia has informed Ireland’s aviation authorities of the planned activities in advance.

-Minister for State Patrick O’Donovan said Minister for Foreign Affairs Simon Coveney intended to raise the issue with Russian ambassador to Ireland Yury Filatov.
+Ireland’s Minister for Foreign Affairs Simon Coveney has raised the issue with Russian ambassador to Ireland Yury Filatov.

-“The Minister of Foreign Affairs is concerned, he’s not happy about this, particularly with the heightened situation,” Mr O’Donovan told RTE on Sunday.

 Mr Coveney is due in Brussels on Monday for a scheduled meeting with other EU foreign ministers at which the ongoing tensions on the Russia/Ukraine border will be discussed.